 The Dancing House (known as Fred and Ginger), located by the Vltava River, has a striking deconstructivist architecture, with a glass tower, and a metal cupola-styled tower-top.
 Visitors can enjoy the splendid views of the city and also explore the magnificent interiors designed by London architect, Eva Jiricna.

 The Old Jewish Cemetery in the city's Old Town Jewish Quarter is yet another hotspot not-to-be-missed.
-Visitors can explore the remains of the Jewish ghetto inhabitants and the numerous animal and plant motifs.
+Explore the remains of the Jewish ghetto inhabitants and the numerous animal and plant motifs.